Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 == Single Agent Reinforcement Learning
 === Markov Decision Process
-The Markov Decision Process (MDP) is a model that is used to often represented as a 5-tuple $angle.l S, A, T, R angle.r$ where the elements are:
+The Markov Decision Process (MDP) is a model that is used to often represented as a 5-tuple $angle.l S, A, T, R, rho_0 angle.r$ where the elements are:
 - $S$ is the state space
 - $A$ is the action space
 - $T$ is the transition function
 - $R$ is the reward function
+- $rho_0$ is the initial state distribution
+The MDP is a mathematical framework that is based on the principle of the Markov property, which states that the future state of a system only depends on the current state and not on the previous states.
+In mathematical term this is often represented as:
+$ Pr(s_(t+1) | s_t, a_t) = Pr(s_(t+1) | s_t, a_(t-1), ..., s_0, a_0) $
-the MDP is has been formalized in the ... by ... ,
+this framework is often used to abstract the pr the MDP is has been formalized in the ... by ... , which
 ==== State
 A ways to represent the environment is to use a state.
 A state is an abstract ways to decribe the joint information of all elements in the environment. we can use as exemple the game of tick-tac-toe where the representation of the board at a given time such as this image @state is a state.
 But a state is not only the representation of the board but also the information of the player turn.
 So a state is a representation of the environment at a given time.
 In the mathematical notation we usually use the notation $s$ to represent a state, and $S$ to represent the state space.
 The state space is the set of all possible states imagineable for a given environment.
 - $S$ is the state space of the environment